MicrosoftDocs/azure-dev-docs/articles/jenkins/azure-container-instances-as-jenkins-build-agent.md

 ---
 title: Tutorial - Use Azure Container Instances as a Jenkins build agent
-description: Learn how to configure a Jenkins server to run build jobs on-demand in Azure Container Instances
+description: Learn how to configure a Jenkins server to run build jobs in Azure Container Instances
-keywords: jenkins, azure, devops, container instances, build agent ms.topic: article ms.date: 08/31/2018 ms.custom: devx-track-jenkins
+keywords: jenkins, azure, devops, container instances, build agent ms.topic: article ms.date: 01/08/2021 ms.custom: devx-track-jenkins,devx-track-azurecli
 ---

 # Tutorial: Use Azure Container Instances as a Jenkins build agent